How To Make Your macOS Terminal Amazing With Alacritty

 Install Meslo Nerd Font

-Nerd Fonts are great for showing icons in the termina.
+Nerd Fonts are great for showing icons in the terminal.
 I personally use Meslo Nerd Font, but there are others.

 You can install a nerd font with homebrew.
-Take a look at this repo: homebrew-cask-fonts
+Take a look at the fonts in the hombrew casks repo: homebrew-cask

 Then you can install the nerd font you’d like